-Several other wildlife species were also considered.
-Federal candidate species are species for which USFWS or National Oceanic and Atmospheric Administration (NOAA) have sufficient information on biological vulnerability and threats to support a proposal to list it as threatened or endangered.
+Potential effects were considered for white-tail deer, elk and moose because of their high social and economic importance to the state and the region.
+Listed threatened and endangered species and critical habitat are described in Section 3.9 Threatened and Endangered Species.
+Federal candidate species are also included in the descriptions below.
+Federal candidate species for which USFWS or National Oceanic and Atmospheric Administration (NOAA) have sufficient information on biological vulnerability and threats to support a proposal to list it as threatened or endangered.
 However, candidate species are not yet listed, do not have protection under ESA and are precluded due to higher priorities.
-These federal candidate species are described below.
-Listed threatened and endangered species and critical habitat are described in Section 3.9, Threatened and Endangered Species.
+Details regarding the wildlife species considered are described in detail in the Wildlife Technical Reports.